Working Papers

 2020

-• *Siwei Cheng and *Barum Park “Flows and Boundaries: A Network Framework for Understanding Occupational Mobility in the Labor Market,” American Journal of Sociology 126(3): 577–631.
+• Siwei Cheng and Barum Park (Equal Authorship) 2020.
+“Flows and Boundaries: A Network Framework for Understanding Occupational Mobility in the Labor Market,” American Journal of Sociology 126(3): 577–631.

 2018